 As you have learned from our illustration, there is time for both palliative care and hospice care, as well as the transition period.

 As the custom is, different doctors treat different illnesses.
 For instance, a patient may visit an endocrinologist to manage their sugar levels, a cardiologist for their heart disease and later go to a nephrologist for their kidney problem.

-A palliative care physician is seen as the link between all the teams to bring harmony.
+Palliative care specialists are seen as the link between all the teams to bring harmony.
 A palliative team has several specialists who are committed to enhancing the well-being of the family and the patient.